What is Cardano?

 Latest Cardano News

-- There has been some good news for Cardano this week.
-The company that is waiting to finally launch its Shelley Test Net has had some good news about the program.
+- There has been some good news for Cardano The company that is waiting to finally launch its Shelley Test Net has had some good news about the program.
 The initial balance testing for the incentivized testnet has gone well, with founder Charles Hoskinson announcing it in a Youtube QandA.

 - Cardano has been given a boost after Weiss ratings sent out a tweet which said they now held the Charles Hoskinson in higher regard than Chinese token, EOS.
 The tweet caused controversy but Weiss doubled down, calling into question EOS centralization and usability.